THE MATHS APPS ROADSHOW

 The masterclasses in North Wales are run by the University of Bangor.
 For further information please follow this link.

-The University of Glamorgan runs a range of mathematics activities for schools in South East Wales including masterclasses and more information may be found here.
+The University of South Wales runs a range of mathematics activities for schools in South East Wales including masterclasses and more information may be found here.

 For more information on WIMCS's outreach activities including the mathematics masterclasses, please contact Outreach Co-ordinator.
 For further information on the Royal Institution and its mathematics masterclasses, please visit their website.